Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Outline of the Analysis

 where $V_{\theta}$ is a vector of state values induced by $\theta$,

-is a weighted norm and is a Dirichlet seminorm.
-It is shown in \cite{grad_split} that the two definitions of the function $f$ are equivalent when states are sampled directly from an MDP.
+is a weighted norm, and is a Dirichlet seminorm.
+They show that mean-path update $-\bar{g} (\theta)$ is a gradient splitting of this function $f(\theta)$, which is how this function naturally appears in the analysis of TD-learning.

-The importance of the function $f(\theta)$ comes from the notion of \textbf{gradient splitting} from \cite{grad_split}: we omit the precise definition but the key property is that the inner product of a gradient splitting $h(\theta)$ and the direction $\theta^*-\theta$ to the minimizer is the same as the inner product $-\nabla f(\theta)$ and $\theta^*-\theta$ (see Figure \ref{grad_split_ill}).
-It is shown there that the expected TD(0) direction $-\bar{g}(\theta)$ is a gradient splitting of the function $f(\theta)$.
-This interpretation of TD learning provides a tool for its convergence analysis, since it leads to bounds on key quantity: the angle between the expected update direction and the direction to the ultimate limit.
+Our arguments build on the gradient splitting interpretation of TD, and it is this approach that differentiates our paper from previous works on variance-reduced policy evaluation.
+This interpretation provides a tool for its convergence analysis, since it leads to bounds on a key quantity: the inner product of a gradient splitting $h(\theta)$ and the direction $\theta^*-\theta$ to the minimizer is the same as the inner product of $-\nabla f(\theta)$ and $\theta^*-\theta$ (see Figure \ref{grad_split_ill}).
+At the same time, gradient splitting is not the gradient itself, and many properties that hold for the gradient do not hold for gradient splitting.
+Please see Appendix \ref{app:grad_split_prop} for additional discussion.

-Our arguments build heavily on the gradient splitting interpretation of TD, and it is this approach that differentiates our paper from previous work on variance-reduced policy evaluation.
-A key difficulty to overcome is that, in the ``finite sample'' case discussed earlier, the two definitions of the function $f(\theta)$ are no longer equivalent, and as a result the TD(0) update is no longer a gradient splitting.
-This complicates things considerably and our key idea is thus to view TD updates in this case as a form of an approximate gradient splitting.
+A key difficulty to overcome is that, in the ``finite sample'' case discussed earlier, the two definitions of the function $f(\theta)$ are no longer equivalent and, as a result, the TD(0) update is no longer a gradient splitting.
+This complicates things considerably and our key idea is to view TD updates in this case as a form of an approximate gradient splitting.